Members & Trustees

 Under Nick’s leadership, Brooklands went from a ‘Satisfactory’ Ofsted rating to ‘Outstanding’ and became a London Gold School, and Millennium went from ‘Requires Improvement’ to ‘Outstanding’.
 All three schools' attainment and progress have accelerated rapidly, with the progress at Millennium and Timbercroft being in the top 3% nationally.
 During the most recent Ofsted inspection his leadership was described as exceptional.

 He speaks at conferences about Maritime's creative curriculum and vision for education, and the power of collaboration to transform schools.

 He is currently also a governor on the Transition Board for Featherby Infants & Juniors Schools and is a governor at his son's school, Hustmere School.

 He has 3 children of his own and is a big Arsenal fan.
 For some reason his hair disappears in photos.

-Martin Myers - Standards & Achievements Chair
+Astrid Korin - Standards & Achievements Chair

 Tom Gilliford is a Freelance Innovation Consultant.
 He previously was an Innovation Consultant for IDEO's OI Engine, worked for The RSA's education team to implement creative education policy, and prior to this was a teacher.
 He was a governor at Timbercroft and enjoys the odd bit of baking.
 You may have seen him and some of his unconventional ingredients on The Great British Bake Off 2016.